Gigaspaces/xap-docs/site/content/xap110tut/first-xap-app-step-2.markdown

 <os-core:giga-space id="gigaSpace" space="space" tx-manager="transactionManager"/>
 ```

-1. The second component is a **helloProcessor Bean**, which contains the method that does the actual processing.
+Step 2.
+The second component is a **helloProcessor Bean**, which contains the method that does the actual processing.
 This bean is defined in the Processor.java source file, which is shown in the [next section](#Processor Bean).

 ```xml